Talesofwing/Practices/10.Programming/002.DesignPatterns/001.UnityExamples/README.md

 ### Notes

-#### The difference between Command and Strategy
+#### The difference between [Command](docs/Command.md) and [Strategy](docs/Strategy.md)

-The Strategy Pattern is designed for interchangeable behaviors.
+The [Strategy pattern](docs/Strategy.md) is designed for interchangeable behaviors.
 For example:
 - Attack: different attack methods
 - Movement: different movement types

 In other words, the same type can have different strategies to execute varying behaviors.

-The Command Pattern is intended to encapsulate requests, operations, or actions, which may not necessarily be interchangeable.
+The [Command Pattern](docs/Command.md) is intended to encapsulate requests, operations, or actions, which may not necessarily be interchangeable.
 For example:

 - Button actions: a certain key may perform `Jump` or `Attack`